LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- added code to refresh rungs at period rate unless period less then 1 MS then it waits till at least 1 MS has passed

 protocol_modbus_master.c
---- added code for modbus functions 3, 6,16, and 8 (read holding register, write single register, write mulitple registers, echo)
+--- added code for modbus functions 1, 3, 6, 16, and 8 (read coils, read holding register, write single register, write mulitple registers, echo)
---- changed ModbusEleOffset=1 to =0 (not to modbus standard but easier and fairly common) acn change this in com page now.
+--- changed ModbusEleOffset=1 to =0 (not to modbus standard but easier and fairly common) and can change this in com page now.
 --- improved debug messages so slave address and function code are easily identified

 protocol_modbus_master.h